-Conservation beyond boundaries—Landscape-scale natural resource concerns, such as species conservation and water quality, cannot be treated effectively based on geo-political boundaries.
+Conservation beyond boundaries—Landscape-scale natural resource concerns, such as species conservation and water quality, are most effectively addressed beyond geo-political boundaries.
 NRCS recognizes that natural resource concerns transcend farm, county, and state boundaries.

-A science-based approach —Findings from the multi-agency Conservation Effects Assessment Project (CEAP) indicate the most effective way to increase protection of natural resources is to target conservation to the most vulnerable or valuable areas and to apply a systems rather than a practice-by-practice approach.
-Within individual initiatives, the best available university and government science resources are used to define initiative targeting approaches.
+A science-based approach —Findings from the multi-agency Conservation Effects Assessment Project (CEAP) indicate the most effective way to increase protection of natural resources is to target conservation to the most vulnerable or valuable areas and for agricultural producers to implement conservation practices as a system rather than by a practice-by-practice approach.
+Within individual initiatives, the best available university and government science resources are used to define targeting approaches.

-Build on existing locally-led efforts and partnerships — NRCS seeks to maximize the success of initiatives by leveraging partner interest and resources through programmatic and other tools.
+Build on existing locally-led efforts and partnerships — NRCS seeks to maximize the success of initiatives by leveraging partner interest and resources through programs and other tools.

-Regulatory certainty for agricultural producers — Where applicable, NRCS is working with regulators so agricultural producers can have certainty that the voluntary conservation systems they implement are consistent with current and potential regulation, as well as sustained agricultural production.
+Regulatory certainty for agricultural producers — Where applicable, NRCS is working with regulators so agricultural producers can have predictability and certainty that the voluntary conservation systems or practices they implement are consistent with current and potential regulation, as well as sustained agricultural production.